Tour day-by-day

 Accommodation: Intercontinental Perth (King Premium Room) | Meals: BL

 Day 11: Perth & Albany.
-Take your flight to the beautiful coastal city of Albany.
+Take a flight to the beautiful coastal city of Albany.
 Stroll through the historic maritime town of Albany, discovering convict jails, old taverns, whaling ships, settlers' cottages, and grand National Trust homes.
 Later, unwind at one of the area's beautiful beaches like Middleton Beach or Salmon Beach.
 In the afternoon, visit Torndirrup National Park to witness the Indian Ocean clashing with blowholes and rock formations, especially at 'The Gap.

 Accommodation: Hilton Inn Albany (King Guest Room Harbour View) | Meals: B

-Day 12: Bremer Canyon.
+12: Bremer Canyon.
 Today, you'll embark on a premier whale-watching expedition to the Bremer Canyon, renowned for its annual return of over 100 Killer Whales (Orcas) from December to April.
 This unique location is the only place in Australia where you can consistently encounter Killer Whales in the wild.

 Accommodation: Hilton Inn Albany (King Guest Room Harbour View) | Meals: BL